quantiota/SKA-quantitative-finance/sample_data/README.md

 ## Example Insight: Regime Cycling in Trends

-The following figure, generated with SKA entropy learning from questdb-query-1752003744108.csv file, illustrates a key market microstructure insight:
+The following figure, generated with SKA entropy learning from the file questdb-query-1752003744108.csv, illustrates a key market microstructure insight:

 Uptrends are not composed of persistent `bull→bull` transitions.
-Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` state transition.
+Instead, they are driven by rapid alternation between `neutral→bull` and `bull→neutral` transitions.

- This regime cycling is *simultaneously* visible with price movement and entropy-based transition probability, a structure that is hard to detect with classical quant or Markov chain analysis.
+ This regime cycling is simultaneously visible with both price movement and entropy-based transition probability—a structure that is hard to detect with classical quant or Markov chain analysis.

 ![SKA Transition Probability Figure](probability_with_price.png)

 **Interpretation:**

 * During price uptrends (see bottom plot), the transitions with highest frequency are **neutral→bull** and **bull→neutral**.
-* **Persistent “bull→bull” transitions are rare!** (As shown in both the legend and transition matrix.)
+* **Persistent “bull→bull” transitions are rare!** (As confirmed in the legend.)
-* SKA’s entropy-driven, trade-by-trade visualization makes this *market regime cycling* visible—revealing a universal information-processing law of market behavior.
+* SKA’s entropy-driven, trade-by-trade visualization makes this market regime cycling explicit—revealing a universal information-processing law of market behavior.

+The same cycling phenomenon is observed during downtrends, where rapid alternation between **neutral→bear** and **bear→neutral** transitions dominates the price movement.

 * **This structure is not easily visible in classical Markov or state-count plots.**